Frequently Asked Questions (FAQs)

 Low Season

-The entire months of March, April, May, November and December for both Uganda and Rwanda.
+The entire months of March, April, May, and November for both Uganda and Rwanda.

 South Africa: